caddyserver/website/src/docs/markdown/api.md

 - **num_requests** is the amount of active requests currently being handled by the upstream.
 - **fails** the current number of failed requests remembered, as configured by passive health checks.

-If your goal is to determine a backend's _availability_, you will need to cross-check relevant properties of the upstream against the handler configuration you are utilizing.
+If your goal is to determine a backend's availability, you will need to cross-check relevant properties of the upstream against the handler configuration you are utilizing.
 For example, if you've enabled [passive health checks](/docs/json/apps/http/servers/routes/handle/reverse_proxy/health_checks/passive/) for your proxies, then you need to also take into consideration the `fails` and `num_requests` values to determine if an upstream is considered available: check that the `fails` amount is less than your configured maximum amount of failures for your proxy (i.e. [`max_fails`](/docs/json/apps/http/servers/routes/handle/reverse_proxy/health_checks/passive/max_fails/)), and that `num_requests` is less than or equal to your configured amount of maximum requests per upstream (i.e. [`unhealthy_request_count`](/docs/json/apps/http/servers/routes/handle/reverse_proxy/health_checks/passive/unhealthy_request_count/) for the whole proxy, or [`max_requests`](/docs/json/apps/http/servers/routes/handle/reverse_proxy/upstreams/max_requests/) for individual upstreams).

+## POST /adapt

+Adapts a configuration to Caddy JSON without loading or running it.
+If successful, the resulting JSON document is returned in the response body.

+The Content-Type header is used to specify the configuration format in the same way that [/load](#post-load) works.
+For example, to adapt a Caddyfile, set `Content-Type: text/caddyfile`.

+This endpoint will adapt any configuration format as long as the associated [config adapter](/docs/config-adapters) is plugged in to your Caddy build.

+### Examples

+Adapt a Caddyfile to JSON:

+<pre><code class="cmd bash">curl "http://localhost:2019/adapt" \
+	-H "Content-Type: text/caddyfile" \
+	--data-binary @Caddyfile</code></pre>